Stamp honoring Nancy Reagan unveiled at White House - NewsBreak

 Stamp honoring Nancy Reagan unveiled at White House

-( The Hill ) – Jill Biden is putting her stamp on bridging the partisan divide, helping to unveil a new postage stamp that honors Nancy Reagan.
+Jill Biden is putting her stamp on bridging the partisan divide, helping to unveil a new postage stamp that honors former first lady Nancy Reagan.

 “Nancy Reagan served the American people with grace.
 She understood that the role of first lady came with inherent pitfalls and scrutiny,” Biden said.